scimmyjs/scimmy-routers/README.md

 *   ```docUri``` - optional string specifying the URL to use as the documentation URI for the service provider authentication scheme.

-*   ```baseUri``` - optional string specifying the URL to use as the base URI for any location properties.
-This enables absolute URLs instead of relative URLs.
+*   ```baseUri``` - optional function specifying the URL to use as the base URI for any location properties.
+This enables absolute URLs instead of relative URLs (if function is not set or `undefined` is returned).